The new Martian environment simulation chamber at UMALASERLAB

 The experimentation conditions in this facility should enable a better understanding of the planet’s surface and serve as a platform for the testing / calibration of instruments and sensors, as well as for the development of new technologies.

-A chamber this size is unprecedented in our country.
-It should serve as an experimentation platform for transnational science, involving both companies and public research centers.
+Only a few chambers this size are available.
+The chamber should serve as an experimentation platform for transnational science, involving both companies and public research centers.
 Capable of accommodating large instruments and devices of dimensions compatible with the payload of planetary missions, the increasing exploration of Mars and other bodies based on robots requires a simulation station for remote sensing with the capabilities offered by this chamber.